subway-js/subway/README.md

 # SubwayJS
-Subway is a personal **work in progress** project from [danilorossi](https://github.com/danilorossi) that explores the idea of bringing **event sourcing & CQRS** to the browser for micro-frontends development.
+Subway is a personal project from [danilorossi](https://github.com/danilorossi) that explores the idea of bringing **event sourcing & CQRS** to the browser for micro-frontends development.

+**It's in a very early stage and design/code/documentation is work in progress**

 ## Concepts / TODO
 - DDD concepts